MirisWisdom/OpenSauce/BlamLib/Readme.LowLevel.txt

 So with that said, LowLevel now builds as Debug, even when Release is selected.

 Fuck you and your compiler "support" MS.

+Also note that LowLevel has some harcoded paths for some compiler actions (i.e., nothing bound at runtime).
+See Readme.HardCodedPaths.txt for more.